-VOW works locally, nationally, and internationally on issues related to peace, social justice, human rights, and development with the mandate to promote the full inclusion of women in decision-making at all levels of society.
+VOW (the Voice of Women) works locally, nationally, and internationally on issues related to peace, social justice, human rights, and development with the mandate to promote the full inclusion of women in decision-making at all levels of society.
+NSVOW (The Nova Scotia Voice of Women) is a local chapter of the Canadian VOW.

 What we do: